gireeshcse/gireeshcse.github.io/blog/containers/markdown/kubernetes_developers.md

                 ports:
                 - containerPort: 80
                 resources:
                   limits:
-                    memory: "128Mi" # 128 MB NO spaces between 128 and Mi
+                    memory: "128Mi" # 128 MB No spaces between 128 and Mi
                     cpu: "200m" # 200 millicpu (0.2 cpu or 20% of the cpu)

 ### Deployment Options